canton7/RestEase/README.md

 RestEase is built on top of [HttpClient](https://docs.microsoft.com/en-gb/dotnet/api/system.net.http.httpclient) and is deliberately a "leaky abstraction": it is easy to gain access to the full capabilities of HttpClient, giving you control and flexibility, when you need it.

-RestEase is heavily inspired by [Paul Betts' Refit](https://github.com/paulcbetts/refit), which in turn is inspired by Retrofit.
+RestEase is heavily inspired by [Anaïs Betts' Refit](https://github.com/reactiveui/refit), which in turn is inspired by Retrofit.

 ### Table of Contents